- May 18, 2022

 There will be an opportunity to ask questions live during the Town Halls, but questions may also be submitted in advance by emailing CDRHWebinars@fda.hhs.gov.

 - Please submit questions by Monday 12 p.m.
-ET prior to the Wednesday virtual Town Hall.
+ET before the Wednesday virtual Town Hall.

 - In the subject line of the email, state "Question for the COVID-19 Test Virtual Town Hall"